 The world of television is changing dramatically.
 Where the choices used to be cable, satellite, and network, there are now dozens of providers out there offering a plethora of different entertainment options.
 Couple this with the fact that many of these providers (such as Netflix, Hulu, and Amazon Prime) have exclusive content, and choosing the right entertainment options becomes very difficult.

 As with any problem, there are always new companies out there, attempting to offer solutions.
 One such company is Sling TV.
 Headquartered in Colorado, Sling is a subsidiary of the Dish Network, and was originally designed to complement (not replace) subscription-based services like Disney+, Prime Video, and Netflix.
 Today, however, the company is advertising it as a replacement for cable and satellite.

 In the following article, we’re going to take a close look at Sling – what it is, its features, and how the service uniquely benefits the user.
 We’ll also make a comparison between the two tiers of Sling TV service, known as Sling Blue and Sling Orange.

 What Is Sling TV?

-Many of us will remember getting cable television bills that reached nearly $200 a month.
-With all the packages we asked for like NFL, NBA, as well as the premium movie services we wanted, costs quickly got out of hand.
-Though the cable providers cleaned up in these days, these same companies are now on the run from businesses like Sling TV.
+Many of us will remember getting cable television bills that reached nearly $200 per month.
+With all the packages we asked for channels like NFL Network, NBA, as well as the premium movie services we wanted, costs quickly got out of hand.
+Though the cable providers cleaned up in these days, these same companies are now on the run from businesses like Sling.